mrkkrp/ion/README.md

 * Audio quality of preview is worse than what you'll get after translation, so fear not.

-* ION works like a sampler, it creates timbres from samples and then plays them with different speed, and guess what, it is stupid enough to use linear approximation.
+* ION works like a sampler, it takes samples and then plays them with different speed, and guess what, it is stupid enough to use linear approximation.
 For non-technical reader: it introduces some harmonics that are audible in certain cases, especially if you work with signals that have not so many harmonics initially (sine).
 Personally I don't cry because of this, I like the shit, but you can use dither, really bold dither I would say.
 But it gets a little noisy.
 Personally I like background noise, but you may not, so if you don't like noise ION is probably not for you.